CharlesMangwa/react-data-fetching/docs/Fetch.md

 **Type: `React$ComponentType<?ReturnedData | Error>`**

 Rendered when the response has been received.
 When you use `component` over `children` or `render`, `<Fetch>` uses `React.createElement` to create a new React element from the given component, and automatically passes [`ReturnedData`](Fetch.md#returneddata) as props.

-That means if you provide an inline function to `component` instead of a React component, you would create a new component every render.
+> That means if you provide an inline function to the `component` prop, you would create a new component every render.
 This results in the existing component unmounting and the new component mounting instead of just updating the existing component.
-When using an inline function for inline rendering, prefer the `children` or `render` props below.
+When using an inline function for inline rendering, use the render or the children prop (below).

+\- as explained from the folks at [ReactTraining](https://reacttraining.com/react-router/web/api/Route/component).

 The common use case for `component` would be to render a custom component that needs  [`ReturnedData`](Fetch.md#returneddata) in its props, while `children` & `render` can be used to directly exploit the data inside HTML tags or React Native's components (`<View>`, `<Text>`, `<Image>`, etc).
-Make sure to implement `shouldComponentUpdate` to avoid any unnecessary re-rerender.
+Make sure to implement `shouldComponentUpdate` where (and when!) needed to avoid any unnecessary re-rerender.

 ### loader